-In principle and in the spirit of an exchange, families host a pupil free of charge, on the understanding that the exchange family will host in return, if possible.
+In principle and in the spirit of an exchange, families host a pupil free of charge, on the understanding that the exchange family will host in return, but this only if possible.

 The following information pack was gathered to facilitate your tasks; in order to find a host family for your child in Frankfurt, or in a different city where your child will be visiting another European School, please contact the Parents' Association via email@example.com.
 You can find more practical information following these links: